-- Home care – Our parents have been at our home for their whole life and expect to continue to be at home for the rest of their life.
-However, when they experience a sudden health decline and quick decisions need to be made, it sometimes sends the whole family into a panic.
-At the initial stage of a health decline, family members make may be able to check in on a declining parent a few times a day to make sure that things are going okay.
-When health declines even more, often non-medical home care is required.
+Our parents have been at our home for their whole life and expect to continue to be at home for the rest of their life.
+However, when they experience a sudden health decline and you need to make quick decisions.
+It sometimes sends the whole family into a panic.
+At the initial stage of a health decline.
+The family members make may be able to check in on a declining parent a few times a day to make sure that things are going okay.
+When health declines even more, it often requires non-medical home care.
 In our part of the country the cost for non-medical home care is usually around $20 per hour.
-Most people can handle paying a few hours a week of non-medical home care, but when it gets to the point that many hours are needed, this can become a financial strain.
+Most people can handle paying a few hours a week of non-medical home care.
+But when it gets to the point that many hours are needed, then this can become a financial strain.
 Non-medical Home Care is usually paid privately, however some care providers accept Medicaid as payment.

-- Assisted Living Facilities (ALF’s) – Assisted living facilities provide assistance with residents who need help performing one or more activity of daily living.
+Assisted living facilities provide assistance with residents who need help performing one or more activity of daily living.
 This is often a good choice for individuals who don’t want to be home alone but prefer socialization with others.
-Those who need help with one or more activities of daily living, such as dressing, feeding, bathing, toileting, transferring etc., may find an assisted living facility to be a good fit.
+Those who need help with one or more activities of daily living, such as dressing, feeding, bathing, toileting, transferring etc. They may find an assisted living facility to be a good fit.
 Some ALF’s provide a room and meals and very few other activities.
 However other ALF’s have a full-time activities director and provide many activities in house and off-campus.
 A resident can choose to participate in any or all of the activities or just stay at home and relax.
 Most assisted living facilities provides transportation to doctors, local shopping centers and other local venues.
-Resident and some residents maintain their cars and are free to drive, but most find the facility transportation to be very convenient.
+Resident and some residents maintain their cars and are free to drive.
+But most find the facility transportation to be very convenient.

-- Skilled care facilities / Nursing Homes.
-When a person’s health declines to the point where they need a skilled level of care, then a nursing home should be considered as a viable option.
+When a person’s health declines, to the point where they need a skilled level of care.
+Then a nursing home is a viable option.
 A nursing home is stuffed with nurses, therapist, and other trained medical personnel that can provide medical assistance needed by a Resident that require a greater level of care.
 Most people pay for nursing home care out of pocket much longer than necessary.
 When they spend down to a certain level, Medicaid will pay.
 To avoid unnecessary spend down, it is critical to meet with an Elder Law Attorney as soon as you see that your Loved One will require a nursing home level of care.
 Effective planning will help you protect as many of your assets as possible.